abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Vehicle Lights.md

 # Vehicle Lights signoff
 ## Function of subsystem
-The function of this subsystem is to use a microcontroller to output data to a dual 4 to 1 multiplexer.
-The multiplexer will have an enable and two select lines that control which one of the four inputs is sent through to the LEDs.
-The select lines of the multiplexer will be switches which will be configured to pins on the Arduino and coded.
-The LEDs will then react based on what the input sent tells them to do.
+The function of this subsystem is to demonstrate electrical concepts through physical means.
+The subsystem will control the car's lighting system based on user interaction.
+The subsystem will demonstrate those concepts by adjusting the brightness of the selected lights and the blinking speed of the turn indicators.

 ## Constraints
 Table.
 1 constraints